 - Use past tense and third person in describing completed research, and use present tense when stating existing facts and what is in the paper.

 - Incorrect spelling and sentence structure will discourage interest in your project and may call into question how carefully the science was done.

-- In an abstract, if reference to procedure is essential, try to restrict it to identification of method or type of process employed.
+- In an abstract, if the reference to the procedure is essential, try to restrict it to the identification of method or type of process employed.
 In the research paper, discuss the details of procedures and equipment.

 - State results, conclusions, or findings in a clear, concise fashion.
 Do not over-interpret your results.